 …and sometimes the upgrade procedure can benefit you if you are seated in the economy class cabin next to the companion who is sitting in the premium class cabin and asks you to swap seats.
 The chances of that happening are slim, but it does happen — and you get to reap the windfall…

-…unless the two people want to swap seats with each other between cabins during the flight rather than be together — but that is a story for another time.
+…unless the two people want to swap seats with each other between cabins during the flight rather than be together — but that is a topic for another time.

-The problem is that there are only so many seats on only so many flights.
-While there are some people who care more about arriving at their destination safely and on time than what seat is assigned to them, to accommodate every passenger with his or her preferred seat is nearly impossible.
+The problem is that only so many seats are available on only so many flights.
+While some people might care more about arriving at their destination safely and on time than what seat is assigned to them, to accommodate every passenger with his or her preferred seat is nearly impossible.

 I attempt to be as helpful as possible — but within reason, of course.
 I am not going to swap a seat towards the front of the aircraft with someone who is seated in that middle seat near the lavatory at the rear of the aircraft.
 However, I will usually accommodate requests for people who want to sit next to their traveling companions.